Skip to content

 Use the Connections view when you want broader exploration, pausing, copying links, or sending results to Smart Context.

-Use Inline connections when you want block-level suggestions beside specific paragraphs while drafting.
+Use Inline connections when you want related material beside a specific paragraph, heading, or sentence while editing.

 Related pages